juniocezar/Java/README.md

+# Java Simple Benchmarks | The Algorithms - Java

+## This repository is a fork from the TheAlgorithms/Java repo, with the goal of using the algorithms
+## with simple command line arguments, as well as creating a driver script to automatize the execution

 # The Algorithms - Java

 ## A [Development](https://github.com/TheAlgorithms/Java/tree/Development) branch is made for this repo where we are trying to migrate the existing project to a Java project structure.
 You can switch to [Development](https://github.com/TheAlgorithms/Java/tree/Development) branch for contributions.
 Please refer [this issue](https://github.com/TheAlgorithms/Java/issues/474) for more info.